dpriskorn/geojson2osmnotes/README.md

 out skel qt;
 ```

-Both were fed to the script like this
+Both files were fed to the script like this

 `$ python main.py --source-geojson badplatser_sverige.geojson --osm-geojson export.geojson`

 # License
 GPLv3+